 |Where||The Entertainment Grounds – 4 Racecourse Rd, West Gosford NSW 2250|

-HorseBetting’s New South Wales racing analyst brings you his best bets and quaddie selections for the six-race metropolitan meeting at Gosford this Wednesday.
-With fine conditions around, they are likely to start on a Good 4, while the rail is out 3m for the entire course.
-The first race is set to jump at 2pm AEST.
+HorseBetting’s New South Wales form analyst brings you his best bets and quaddie numbers for the metropolitan meeting at Gosford this Wednesday.
+The rail is out 3m from the 1100m to the winning post and then true for the remainder, while the track is rated a Good 4.
+The first of seven races is set to jump at 1:25pm AEST.